SeavTh3an/BloodDonation/README.md

 # 🩸 Blood Donation Management Systems

-A web-based blood bank platform built with Ruby on Rails (or adjust framework), enabling seamless management of donors, blood inventories, and mobile-based location-driven donor discovery.
+A web blood bank platform built with Ruby on Rails (or adjust framework), enabling seamless management of donors, blood inventories, and mobile-based location-driven donor discovery.

 ## 🚀 Features